stevemckinney/iamsteve/data/blog/00139-websites-using-alternatives-to-the-hamburger.md

 date: "2016-08-16T06:30:00+00:00"
 lastmod: "2017-10-13T19:12:59+00:00"
 summary: "It’s been proven as apps have shifted away from the ‘hamburger’ navigation, to a bottom bar, engagement and browsing metrics have increased.
 Over time these findings have an impact on the thought process of those designing websites.
 In this post I detail a list of websites that are using the tab bar navigation."
-metadesc: A list of website inspiration to move away from the traditional approach of the hamburger menu.
+metadesc: "A list of website inspiration to move away from the traditional approach of the hamburger menu.
 Lots of iOS tab bar style examples."
 theme: "#edf7f3"
 tags: ["Design"]
 categories: ["Design"]